Tuesday, April 16, 2024

 Main Features

-• Debian always comes with a super stable version that is thoroughly tested and bug fixed.
+• Debian always comes with a super stable version, which is thoroughly tested and bug-fixed.

 • More than 50000 stable and free software is there in the Debian repositories.

-• Literally, a user can find every effective and useful application in the Debian software repository, which is entirely free.
+• Literally, a user can find effective and useful applications in the Debian software repository, which is completely free.

 • It comes with all the desktop flavors that a user can imagine, like AfterStep, Awesome, Black Box, Cinnamon, Fluxbox, flwm, FVWM, GNOME, i3, IceWM, ion, JWM, KDE, LXDE, MATE, Openbox, pekwm, Ratpoison, LXQt, WMaker, XBMC, Xfce.